 - Loss of income opportunity

-The above damages are easier to calculate because they include dollar amounts.
-These are known as special damages.
-A wrongful death suit can also include general damages that account for intangible losses like:
+Financial losses are easier to calculate because they include dollar amounts.
+However, a wrongful death suit can also include general damages that account for intangible losses like:

 - Physical pain and suffering the deceased may have experienced before they died